karanchahal/papers/langauge_modelling.md

 # Model features

+The model is based upon the model used in Optimising & Reguylarising Language Models.
+It contains of a

+1. trainable embedding layer
+2. one or more layers of a __stacked recurrent neural network__  (LSTM or a QRNN)
+3. A softmax classifier.

+The embedding and softmax classifier utilise shared weights (weight tying).

 ## QRNN vs LSTM

 QRNNs are a variant on LSTM , they use convolutional networks to process the input instead of the sequentail mechanism of the LSTM.